 Dealing with Wet and Warped Plywood

 One of the many advantages of working with plywood comes from its inherent dimensional stability.
-Since the composition of plywood consists of layers of alternating grain direction, any negative effects of wet plywood tend to cancel each other and the board remains, for the most part, straight and level.
-However, extreme cases of saturation or prolonged exposure to disparate humidity levels often result in sheets of plywood that aren’t perfectly level.
-How the typical do-it-yourself (DIY) type handles this sort of setback depends largely on a few things: the location of the plywood (has it already been purchased or is it at the home center), the type of defect (cupped, bowed or warped) and the type of work you want to do with it.
-What follows is a list of some tips to help you handle these cases.
+Since the composition of plywood consists of layers of alternating grain direction, any negative effects of wet plywood tend to cancel each other, and the board remains, for the most part, straight and level.
+However, extreme saturation cases or prolonged exposure to disparate humidity levels often result in sheets of plywood that aren’t perfectly level.
+How the typical do-it-yourself (DIY) type handles this sort of setback depends mainly on a few things: the location of the plywood (has it already been purchased or is it at the home center), the type of defect (cupped, bowed, or warped) and the type of work you want to do with it.
+Below is a list of tips to help you handle these cases.

 Purchasing and Storing